 The midi length, sitting between the shoulder and the collarbone, is the sweet spot a lot of people land on, and tousled waves suit it perfectly.
 It is long enough to tie back and short enough to keep its shape, with face-framing pieces that draw the eye to the face.
 Worn tousled, it looks relaxed and put-together at once.

-What to expect day to day: this length holds a wave well and air-dries into easy texture, so it stays low-effort once cut.
+What to expect day to day: a sea-salt spray scrunched into damp hair is close to the entire routine, since the length sits right where the wave naturally wants to break.
 The face-framing pieces want a trim a little more often than the rest to stay sharp, but the overall shape is forgiving as it grows.
+If you can only describe one length by pointing at your collarbone versus your shoulder, this is the one that splits the difference.

 Long Wavy Shag With a Beachy Bend